ryan258/song-birds--ai/README.md

 ## 🎨 Features

 - Generate initial song drafts based on user-provided themes
+- Produce three key elements for each song:
+  1. Song title
+  2. Lyrics
+  3. A 200-character description of the music style
-- Refine lyrics and melodies iteratively
+- Refine songs iteratively based on user feedback for each element
 - Display song drafts in reverse chronological order
-- Copy lyrics and melodies to clipboard with a single click
+- Copy song elements (title, lyrics, style description) to clipboard with a single click

 ## 🛠️ Setup Instructions